2002 Winter Olympics medal table

 Athletes from 24 countries won at least one medal.
 Germany led in overall medals (36) for the second consecutive Winter Games.
 Immediately following the Games, Germany was also the gold medal leader with twelve.
-With 36 total medals, Germany set a record for most total medals at a Winter Olympics.
-Two years later, however, Norway was awarded two extra gold medals for a single event (where two Norwegians tied), raising their total to thirteen and giving them the lead in gold medals (albeit not in the number of won events).
-In addition, Norway tied the former Soviet Union in 1976 for most gold medals at a Winter Olympics.
+With 36 total medals, Germany set a record for most total medals at a single Winter Olympics edition.
+Two years later, however, Norway was awarded two extra gold medals for a single event (where two Norwegians tied) after medal re-allocations, raising their total to thirteen and giving them the lead in gold medals (albeit not in the number of won events).
+In addition, Norway tied the former Soviet Union in 1976 for most gold medals at a single Winter Olympics.
 This record would later be broken by Canada at the 2010 Winter Olympics.
-The United States, the host nation, was third in the medal count with a total of 34 medals.
+The hosting United States was third in the medal table on both counts with a total of 34 medals.

 Croatia and Estonia won the first medals and first gold medals in their Winter Olympic history, while Australia and China won their first gold medals.
 Biathlete Ole Einar Bjørndalen of Norway won four gold medals, while Croatian alpine skier Janica Kostelić won three golds and a silver, making them the two athletes with the most medals at the Games.